chriscwill07/Waveshare-ESP32-S3-2.8B-480x640-Temp-Sensor-Readout-ST7701-LVGL9/README.md

 Simple coolant temp readout with no touch functions.
 Temp readout logic includes color changes to orange at 200°F and red at 210°F.
 This board does not support LCD rotation using ST7701.

-**The main .ino file and provided drivers are a good base to start a simple display in LVGL 9 using a ST7701 driver LCD** **Aside from the "lv_conf.h" file and the "tempfont200.c" file all provided files will go in sketch folder alongside the TempSensor.ino file.**
+**The main .ino file and provided drivers are a good base to start a simple display in LVGL 9 using a ST7701 driver LCD.**

+**Aside from the "lv_conf.h" file and the "tempfont200.c" file all provided files will go in sketch folder alongside the TempSensor.ino file.**

 //**Code Compatability**//